Cloud architecture: design scalable and resilient systems

 “The cloud is not just someone else’s computer; it’s a platform for innovation, scalability, and resilience.” — Werner Vogels, CTO of Amazon

-Cloud-native architectures, such as microservices and serverless computing, inherently support these traits.
+Cloud-native approaches (like microservices and serverless) naturally support these traits.

 1. Decouple Components